 Ramelius may earn up to 75% interest in the Jupiter gold project, located in Nye County, Nevada USA, from Renaissance Gold Inc (TSX.V: REN) by spending US\$3 million within 5 years.
 Ramelius undertook field mapping, reconnaissance soil sampling, a detailed gravity survey, and RC drilling during the year.
 Encouraging argillic alteration was recorded in the overlying Tertiary volcanics/volcaniclastics along with locally up to 10% disseminated pyrite and iron/jasperoidal silica alteration along the contact with the underlying Cambrian limestones.
-Highly encouraging anomalous gold intersections were returned within the jasperoidal blanket.
+Highly encouraging anomalous gold intersections were returned within the jasperoidal blanket (Figure 13).
+Best assay results returned from the drilling was: